/blog/bluetooth_low_energy_esp32

 medical dataRead/NotifyRead Encrypted + MITM

-On ESP-IDF Bluedroid, the flags ESP_GATT_PERM_READ_ENCRYPTED, ESP_GATT_PERM_WRITE_ENCRYPTED, ESP_GATT_PERM_READ_ENC_MITM, and ESP_GATT_PERM_WRITE_ENC_MITM are used exactly to define these requirements.
+On ESP-IDF Bluedroid, the flags ESP_GATT_PERM_READ_ENCRYPTED, ESP_GATT_PERM_WRITE_ENCRYPTED, ESP_GATT_PERM_READ_ENC_MITM, and ESP_GATT_PERM_WRITE_ENC_MITM are used to define these requirements.

 In a real product, it is not a good idea to remain in pairing mode all the time.